 - Bring food and necessities to those who need to stay home.

-Don’t drink alcohol or use marijuana to excess.
+Don’t drink alcohol or use drugs to excess.

 Do spend time getting fresh air and some sun.
-Go on a walk, Sit outside.
+Go on a walk or sit outside.

 Do exercise when possible.
 Find ways to release energy.
-Even short periods of time are beneficial for both your physical and mental health.
+Even exercising for short periods of time is beneficial for both your physical and mental health.
 Doing yoga, pilates, and stretching can all help relieve stress.

-Do Sleep on a regular schedule.
+Do sleep on a regular schedule.
 Try to go to sleep and wake up around the same time each day.
 Aim for eight hours of sleep a night.

 Don’t dwell too long on the ‘what ifs.'

-Don’t spend time with people who blame others, catastrophize the situation, or make you feel stressed.
+Don’t spend too much time with people who blame others, catastrophize the situation, or make you feel stressed.